ronlawrence/cardano.github.io/_posts/2017-04-05-high-performance.md

 }
 ```

+## Conclusion
+I am sorry to tell this directly but it is not the language most of the time it is **you**.
+If you want your code to perform well then write it in a way that it actually performs well.
+Knowing how the code is executed, memory is accesed, identifying the bottlenecks and creating the right design for the problem will help you get a much better performance from your code.
+I still like C++ and also C# and I don't see them as alternatives to each other.
+Picking a language is a decision based on many parameters like, developers, available skills, requirements, platform that the code will run, architecture and so on.
+However whatever language is picked certain fundamental principles do not change and still valid and affects the performance of the application.

+## Fun Part
 In Martin Thompson's presentation I was really amazed to see the results about the performance of different memory access patterns.
 Average ns/op varies between 1 and 90 depending on the access pattern.
+How does, for example, cache lines matter and how does it affect the performance of the application.
 I wanted to give it a go to see myself.
-How does, for example, cache lines matter and how does it affect the performance of my application.
 Let's assume we have a very large array,```int[64*1024*1024]```.
 Now we can look at the performance of two scenarios.

 * **Case 1:** Iterate over each element and make an operation on each 67.108.864 element.
 * **Case 2:** Iterate over the same array by skipping 16 elements to make the same operation for 4.194.304 times.